|

 Prev | Up | Contents | Down | Next

-First of all, in no way Perl is closer to natural languages than, say, Korn shell or Java.
-Sometimes (believe me Larry Wall is more complex than this simplistic attitude than he periodically proclaim in his Perl evangelist hat) Larry Wall like to hype this idea.
+1. First of all, in no way Perl is closer to natural languages than, say, Korn shell or Java.
+Sometimes Larry Wall like to hype this absurd idea.
+And believe me Larry Wall is more complex than this simplistic attitude.
 For example in Perl the challenges ahead you can read:

 Wall: Yeah, but I actually designed the syntax to work more like natural language, initial impressions notwithstanding.
 I'm sort of half a linguist and half a computer scientist, and the linguist part of me is not going to apologize for what I think is good human engineering.

-Third point is about expressiveness.
+3. Third point is about expressiveness.
 Perl is not as expressive as I would like or like Perl fanatics claim.
-It has many sometimes very annoying limitations like mandatory use of different equality operation signs in numeric and character comparisons.
-Clumsy statement syntax, ridiculously complex rules concerting expressions and statements and rules about what each function return.
+It has many annoying and error prone limitations like mandatory use of different equality operation signs in numeric and character comparisons.
+Clumsy statement syntax, ridiculously complex rules concerting expressions and statements as well as rules about what each built-in function returns ;eave feeling of "perma-beta" well known feeling about Linux in general.
 Just one example:

 substr($text, 0,1); # is not a valid statement -- syntax error